mateuszwittek/rest-api-node/readme.md

 ### /people

 - `GET api/v1/people`: Returns a list of all people from the database.
-- `GET api/v1/people/:param`: Retrieves a specific person by parameter, email or username.
+- `GET api/v1/people/:param`: Retrieves a specific person by parameter, email, or username.
 - `POST api/v1/people`: Adds a new person to the database.

 Request body for POST: